-ROADMASTER is the only towing products manufacturer to use computerized testing.
-The testing method is called “FEA,” which stands for “Finite Elemental Analysis.”
+ROADMASTER's computerized testing is called “FEA,” which stands for “Finite Elemental Analysis.”

 If that sounds complicated, that’s because it is — FEA is the same method NASA scientists use to test their new designs.
 The aerospace, automotive and biomedical industries, among others, also use finite elemental analysis.